rygel/lyricist/README.md

 - Use a directory watcher to look for new or removed posts and update the blog accordingly.
 - Add a read more link.
 - Let the read more link be configurable.
+- Add separate directory for author markdown files.
+- Add and use authors field in front matter.
+- Add route for displaying all authors of a site.
+- Add routes for categories, tags, archive.
+- Get a list of all tags, with the no of how often they are used (to create tag clouds).

 ## DONE
 - Add global static context for each blog.